 - 1 x 6

 - Newel Posts (we made our own, but you can buy pre-made)

 Time & Pricing

-It took Jamie about five full days to work on this from start to finish.
+It took Jamie about two full working weeks to work on this from start to finish.

 For the size of our stair railing, which the bottom rail is 50″ and the top rail is 52″, we spent $1,011.72 on all materials needed.
 If you were to hire this same job out to someone, we would charge around $4-5K for the job.